7 Houseplants That Are Not Poisonous To Cats (With Images)

 This can be tricky if you don’t know where to start.
 There are so many options out there — especially since working from home has become increasingly popular this year.
 You need to know the houseplants that are not poisonous to cats and steer away from the toxic ones.
 Yup, this is easier said than done.

 But don’t worry, we’re here to take the pressure off.
-Even though we can’t talk about every single safe plant today, we’re going to give you a bunch of options to choose from.
-You’re bound to find something that suits your interior design.
+Even though we can’t talk about every single safe plant today, we’re going to give you a bunch of options to choose from – you’re bound to find some idea that appeals to your interior design aesthetic.

 There is a (rather alarming) number of substances found in plants that are toxic to cats.
 Some of them are present in all areas of the flower, while others are only in the stems or roots.
 We’ll talk about the main ones here before we get to your burning, “what houseplants are not poisonous to cats” question.
 Deal?
 Great, let’s jump into the details.

 Alkaloid colchicine can be found in many plants but it’s highly concentrated in those in the Colchicum family, including: